Skip to main content

 Paste the headers of a received message to decode the participants, authentication verdicts and routing path.

-Extract headers from Gmail, Outlook or Apple Mail.
-Paste them in the tool.
-Get full diagnosis in seconds.
+Extract raw headers from Gmail, Outlook or Apple Mail, paste them in the tool, and get a full diagnosis in seconds.
+No login required.

 Detailed anti-spam verdicts

-Analyze scores and verdicts from Gmail, Microsoft 365 and other engines.
-Understand why your email is blocked.
+Read spam scores and verdicts from Gmail, Microsoft 365 and other engines so you understand exactly why an email is filtered or blocked.

 Why analyze email headers?

 Email headers (also called "message headers", "email source", "raw headers", or "original message") record every step of your message's journey: sending server, routing, security checks (SPF/DKIM/DMARC), anti-spam verdicts.
-This free message header analyzer (RFC 822 parser) lets you view and decode the email source code for a complete deliverability diagnostic.
+This free email header analyzer (also a message header analyzer and RFC 822 / RFC 5322 parser) lets you read and decode the email source code for a complete deliverability diagnostic.
 Without analysis, you're working blind.

 Three main use cases: